 A structured template removes all of that friction.
 You answer the same set of specific questions each day.
 You don’t have to decide what’s worth writing.
 You just fill in the fields.
 Over two or three weeks, those entries become something genuinely useful: a picture of your anxiety patterns, not just your anxiety moments.

 This post gives you a free daily check-in template you can use right now, plus guidance on how to get the most out of it.
-If you want to understand why tracking triggers matters before you dive in, the anxiety trigger log guide is a good place to start.
+If you want to understand why tracking triggers matters before you start, the anxiety trigger log guide covers the reasoning behind the columns you are about to fill in.

 The Daily Anxiety Check-In Template